 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-Spend three weeks discovering some of the most incredible sites southern Africa has to offer.
-Scan the landscapes of Kruger National Park for elephants and big cats, take in the otherworldly desertscapes of Namibia, gaze out over picture-perfect Cape Town from Table Mountain, and physically feel the power of Victoria Falls on a once-in-a-lifetime trip.
+Embark on three weeks of discovery amid some of sub-Saharan Africa's most amazing attractions.
+Scan the landscapes of Kruger National Park for elephants and big cats, take in the otherworldly desertscapes of Namibia, and feel the power of Victoria Falls with all your senses.
+The wonders of Africa don’t get much closer than this.

 Step behind-the-scenes at Cape Town’s Kirstenbosch National Botanical Garden on an expert-led tour.